alphatroya/assetmate-cli/README.md

-# Asset Mate
+# AssetMate

 A couple of helpful tools for a working with assets in the XCode project.

-## Identify
+## identify

 Find a pretty name for a HEX color using www.thecolorapi.com API.

-## Add color
+## add-color

 Use name for a color from previous command and add it to the Assets.xcassets folder.

-## Inspect
+## inspect

 Search for a given color in the Assets.xcassets folder and print its name if founded.

-## Add image
+## add-image

-Add a new pdf or svg (standalone or zip archived) resource to the Assets.xcassets folder.
+Add a new pdf or svg (optionally zip archived) resource to the Assets.xcassets folder.

-## Convert alpha
+## convert-alpha

-Convert foreground color mixed with background with given alpha using linear interpolation.
-For cases when designers use alpha value with black colors for color adjustments.
+Convert a foreground color, mixed with a background, using a given alpha value through linear interpolation.
+This process is particularly useful when designers utilize an alpha value with black colors for color adjustments.

-## Group
+## group

 Group all color assets in the separate folder.